Montezuma Castle

 As agriculturists, the Sinagua had some existing benefits that enticed them to build Montezuma Castle.
 The prehistoric Hohokam People had been here hundreds of years previously and built irrigation systems to water farming crops along the banks of Beaver Creek.

 The land was already fertile with an abundant variety of wildlife which providing good hunting, augmenting a primary diet of corn.
-There is also evidence that the Sinaqua mined salt in the area.
+There is also evidence that the Sinagua mined salt in the area.
 Combined with the natural safety provided by the security of the cliffs, fertile farming grounds and hunting made this the ideal place to build their castle.

-Artifacts confirmed the Sinaqua were fine artisans.
+Artifacts confirmed the Sinagua were fine artisans.
 A variety of artifacts including stone tools, metates for grinding corn, needles carved from bone to weave garments have been discovered.
 They created artistic ornaments made of turquoise, shells and local gemstones.
 Pottery was not an ornate craft but simply plain, functional cooking ware.

 Other groups of Sinagua Indians groups created separate villages in Northern Arizona areas including "Tuzigoot Ruins" about 23 miles from Montezuma Castle.
 The remnants of the village of Tuzigoot originally were two stories high with 77 ground floor rooms that were accessed via ladders through roof openings.

 Another nearby Sinagua settlement was Montezuma Well, a limestone sink created by the collapse of a large underground cavern.
-The well is fed by a continuously running spring which the Sinaquas used to irrigate crops.
+The well is fed by a continuously running spring which the Sinaguas used to irrigate crops.
 The ruins were a collection of large pueblos and scattered single one-room dwellings.
 Montezuma Well is only about 11 miles from Montezuma Castle.

 Location, Fees, Amenities and Ranger Programs